An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 Here are some examples:

 1) Spin of one particle.
-An observer $A$ can have the choice between measuring the spin component in the $x$ direction or in the $z$ direction.
-This gives two different accessible variables related to $A$.
+An observer $C$ can have the choice between measuring the spin component in the $x$ direction or in the $z$ direction.
+This gives two different accessible variables related to $C$.
 An inaccessible variable is the unit spin vector $\phi$, which we think of as a three dimensional vector such that the spin component in a certain direction is a discretized version of the projection of $\phi$ in that direction.
 In the qubit case, the spin component in any direction $a$ can be modeled as a simple function of $\phi$: $\theta^a = \mathrm{sign}(\mathrm{cos}(a,\phi))$, taking the values -1 or +1.
 A correct distribution of each $\theta^a$ will result if we let $\phi$ have a uniform distribution on the unit sphere.
 By using the Born rule, which requires a separate derivation, a conditional distribution of $\theta^b$, given $\theta^a$, $a\ne b$, can also be found.
 This is the first example of quantum mechanics discussed in the book [48].

-2) The EPR situation with Alice and Bob.
+2) The EPR situation (as modified by Bohm) with actors Alice and Bob.
 For an independent observer Charlie, the unit spin vectors of both are inaccessible, say $\phi_A$ and $\phi_B$.
 But it can be shown that the dot product of the two is accessible to Charlie: $\eta =\phi_A \cdot \phi_B$.
-Specifically, one can show that Charlie is forced to be associated with an eigenstate for the operator corresponding to the variable $\eta$, which is the entangled singlet state corresponding to $\eta=-3$.
+Specifically, one can show that Charlie is associated with an eigenstate for the operator corresponding to the variable $\eta$, which is the entangled singlet state corresponding to $\eta=-3$.
 One can show that this implies that for Charlie and for the measured components in some fixed direction $a$, the component of Alice is opposite to the component of Bob.
 Note that Charlie can be any person.
 See Subsection 7.5 below for more details.

 3) The Bell experiment situation.
 Look at the subsample of data where Alice measures her spin component in direction $a$ and gets a response $A$, either -1 or +1, and where Bob measures in a direction $b$ and gets a similar response $B$.
 For an independent observer Charlie, analysing the data after the experiment, both $A$ and $B$ are accessible.
 This implies by Born's formula – anticipating this formula - a fixed joint distribution of $A$ and $B$.
 But Charlie has his limitations, as in 2).
 In an article [34] in Foundations of Physics, I discuss what this limitation implies for him, using my point of view.
 This may be used to explain the now well-known violation of Bell's inequality in practice.
 Unfortunately [34] contains some smaller errors, which were corrected later in the article [61].